KPMcDonough49/Capstone/README.md

 This shows that the model is identifying the correct area within in the image and provides confidence that it is performing correctly.

+### Web App

+I built a web app hosted on Streamlit sharing which houses the model.
+Unfortunately the model I used was too large to upload to Github, so this is a slimmed down version of the model with a bit less accuracy.
+The repository for the app can be found [Here](https://github.com/KPMcDonough49/streamlit_share).
+The link to the web app can be found here: [Web App](https://share.streamlit.io/kpmcdonough49/streamlit_share/main/app.py)

 ### Conclusions